fluent/fluent-bit-docs/concepts/key-concepts.md

 ### Event format

-The Fluent Bit wire protocol represents an Event as a 2-element array with a nested array as the first element:
+The Fluent Bit wire protocol represents an Event as a two-element array with a nested array as the first element:

 ```javascript copy